High Performance Computing

 - Aries interconnect between compute nodes

-Sisu's performance was significantly improved with the second phase upgrade in August 2014.
+Sisu's performance was significantly improved in the second phase upgrade in August 2014.

 Using more than 1024 cores for a single calculation requires that the application's scalability be demonstrated.
 The instructions for demonstrating the scalability on Sisu can be found here.